Please enable JavaScript to view this site.

 To display DWT Exception trace in the Profiler Timeline and Statistics window a new Data Profiler Area has to be created.

-Make sure Profiler option is checked in the Hardware page / Analysis and Configuration section of the Analyzer Configuration dialog.
+Make sure the Profiler option is checked in the Recorder page of the Analyzer Configuration dialog.

 ExceptionTrace-ProfilerConfiguration2